The Painlev\'{e}-type asymptotics of defocusing complex mKdV equation with finite density initial data: Introduction

 In our work, we are interested in whether there is a certain connection between the complex mKdV equation (\ref{cmkdv}) and the Painlev\'e equation.
-For this purpose, we consider a finite density initial data in weighted Sobolev space $q_0\in\tanh x +H^{4,4}(\mathbb{R})$.
-Further according to the number of stationary points appearing on the jump contour $\mathbb{R}$, we divide the whole $(x,t)$-plane into four kinds of space-time regions (Figure \ref{spacetime}),
+For this purpose, we consider finite density initial data (\ref{init1}) in weighted Sobolev space $q_0(x)-\tanh x\in H^{4,4}(\mathbb{R})$.
+According to the number of stationary points appearing on the jump contour $\mathbb{R}$, we divide the $(x,t)\in\mathbb{R}\times\mathbb{R}^+$ half-plane into four categories of space-time regions (Figure \ref{spacetime}),

-The soliton resolution and long-time asymptotic behavior in regions $\xi:=x/(2t)\in\mathcal{D}_j$, $j=1,2,3$ can be obtained via the $\bar\partial$-steepest descent method and a parabolic cylinder model \cite{wf}.
-The remain problem is how to describe the asymptotics in the transition region $\mathcal{D}_4$, in which the either the critical lines $\re ({2i\theta})=0$ shrink to a single point or two second-order stationary point emerges (Figure \ref{proptheta}).
-In this case, a new phenomena will appear sine $\left(1-|r(z)|^2\right)^{-1}$ blow up as $z=\pm1$.
-To describe the asymptotics in the region $\mathcal{D}_4$, we consider transition region
+where $\xi=x/(2t)$.
+The soliton resolution and long-time asymptotic behavior in regions $\mathcal{D}_j$, $j=1,2,3$ can be obtained via the $\bar\partial$-steepest descent method and a parabolic cylinder model \cite{wf}.
+The remaining problem is how to depict the asymptotics in the region $\mathcal{D}_4$, in which either the critical lines $\re [{2i\theta(z)}]=0$ shrink to a single point or two second-order stationary points emerge (Figure \ref{proptheta}).
+This characteristic of the critical lines leads to a new phenomenon that will arise since $\left(1-|r(z)|^2\right)^{-1}$ blow up as $z=\pm1$.
+To show the asymptotics in the region $\mathcal{D}_4$, we consider a transition region

+We noticed that the local RH problems in $\mathcal{D}$ can be matched with a solvable RH model associated with the Painlev\'{e}-II function.
+The key to dealing with singularity caused by $|r(\pm1)|=1$ is inspired by the method used by Cuccagna and Jenkins \cite{cs2016}.

+Before starting our main work, some notations need to be briefly introduced as follows: \begin{itemize} \item[$\diamond$] Three kinds of the Pauli matrixes